-- In Chapter 1, "Building a Site in 10 Minutes," you build a small site that provides the framework for all the lessons that follow. - Chapter 2, "Touring NetObjects Fusion," uses the site you built to introduce important NetObjects Fusion features. - Chapter 3, "Designing Site Navigation," shows you how to set up links to each page in the site so site visitors have access to all pages.
+- In Chapter 1, "Creating Your First Web Site," you build a small site that provides the framework for all the lessons that follow. - Chapter 2, "Touring NetObjects Fusion," uses the site you built to introduce important NetObjects Fusion features. - Chapter 3, "Designing Site Navigation," shows you how to set up links to each page in the site so site visitors have access to all pages.